golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ---
-description: Learn what a Golem image is and how to create and use one
+description: Learn what a Golem VM image is and how to create and use one
 title: Golem images explained
 ---

-# Golem images and usage explained
+# Golem VM images and their usage explained

-## Golem Image
+## Golem VM Image

-A Golem image is a software package that contains libraries, tools, configurations, dependencies, and settings that are required to execute your tasks on a remote computer.
-The image is used to create the environment (VM) where your tasks are executed.
+A Golem VM image is a virtual medium that contains libraries, tools, configurations, dependencies, and settings that are required to execute your tasks or services on a remote computer.
+The image is used to bootstrap the environment (VM) where those components are executed.

 ### Execution environment

-Golem's virtual machine runtime is currently a primary execution environment.
+Golem's virtual machine runtime is currently the primary execution environment.
 This runtime allows provider nodes to run Docker-like images defined by Golem application developers.

-The runtime is a binary used by the `yagna` service on provider nodes.
-A given runtime is responsible for running a certain type of image (we have separate runtimes for VMs and for WASM code).
-In the case of Golem VMs, the runtime being used is ya-runtime-vm.
+A runtime is a binary used by the `yagna` service on provider nodes.
+A given runtime is responsible for deploying a certain type of payload (we have separate runtimes for VMs and for WASM code).
+In the case of Golem VMs, the runtime used is `ya-runtime-vm`.

 ## Golem image creation

-Golem images are based on Docker images that are converted using the gvmkit-build tool to a `.gvmi` file format.
-The conversion brings a visible advantage for users.
-By using SquashFS we significantly reduced the size of the images thus saving file space and shortening the time needed to transfer the image to the provider node.
+Golem VM images are based on Docker images that are converted using the gvmkit-build tool to the `GVMI` file format.
+The conversion brings a visible advantage to users.
+By using SquashFS we're significantly reducing the size of the images, thus saving file space and shortening the time needed to transfer the images to provider nodes.
 Another benefit is running images in VMs instead of running them as Docker containers, which provides a separation of providers and requestor data and processes.

 The general process of creating a Golem image looks like this: